benrhughes/clipmark/readme.md

 ### Run
-To run ClipMark, you only require the files in the `dest` folder.
+To run ClipMark, you only require the files in the `app` folder.
 Download them, then run:

 ```
-$> node dest/app.js path/to/My\ Clippings.txt
+$> node app/clipmark.js path/to/My\ Clippings.txt
 ```

 A folder called `clippings` will be created in the current directory, and a file will be created there for each book that has clippings.